LHETHA/LHETHA/README.md

 ### Skills: Python | Project Management | Autonomy | Teaching and Studying

-- 🔭 I’m currently learning Rust and specific Python libraries like scapy, socket, pyshark, httpx, argparse, and fabric.
+- 🔭 I’m currently learning specific Python libraries like scapy, socket, pyshark, httpx, argparse, and fabric.
-- 🌱 I’m currently dealing with Software Architecture Design Principles and DevSecOps.
+- 🌱 I’m dealing with Rust and Java fundamentals at the moment.
 - 📫 How to reach me: DM via Reddit or Discord.
 Contributions to my public repos are appreciated.

 ### <p align="left">My GitHub Stats:</p> <p align="center">